Accounting Multiple Choice Question – 12 February 2026

 Photo by Pixabay on Pexels.com

-The following process describes aspects of the sales system in operation at Alex plc:
+The following process describes aspects of the purchase system in operation at Alex plc:

-For the process, select whether it represents a big strength, a big deficiency, a minor impact or no impact on the system.
+For the process, select whether it represents a significant strength, a significant deficiency, a minor impact or no impact on the system.

 Select ONE answer: